oracle-livelabs/pts/ai-vector-search-apex-adb/download/download.md

 - Create a credential object in Oracle ADB for accessing Oracle Object Storage.
 - Grant necessary privileges to use DBMS_CLOUD procedures.
-- Download files from Oracle Object Storage into Oracle ADB using DBMS_CLOUD.GET_OBJECTS.
+- Download the ONNX compliant embedding model from Oracle Object Storage into Oracle ADB using DBMS_CLOUD.GET_OBJECTS.
-- Verify the downloaded files in Oracle ADB.
+- Verify the downloaded model in Oracle ADB.
-- Upload ONNX files into the database using DBMS_VECTOR.LOAD_ONNX_MODEL.
+- Load the ONNX model into the database using DBMS_VECTOR.LOAD_ONNX_MODEL.
+- Create credential using DBMS_VECTOR to access OCI GenAI service

 ## Prerequisites